FrankChen021/bithon/README.md

 Bithon is a word combining binocular together with python.

-It targets application metrics, logging, distributed tracing, alert and application risk governance under micro-service environment.
+It targets application metrics, logging, distributed tracing, alert and application risk governance under microservice environment.

+See the [White Paper](doc/misc/white-paper.md) for more detail.

 # Demon